 HPHR invites submissions from emerging and established researchers representing diverse settings, including universities, nonprofit/nongovernmental organizations, hospitals and other health settings, community-based organizations, and others.
 All submissions are expected to speak to the mission and vision of the Journal and address public health issues within an evidence-based and health equity framework.

 To ensure a dynamic showcase for contributors’ diverse research interests, talents, and creativity, HPHR seeks a range of materials.
 Complete submission guidelines and templates are provided in the Submissions section.
 You may go straight to the submissions portal here.

-While HPHR does not charge publication fees, the journal will be charging a $15 reading fee per submission.
+HPHR currently is not charging publication fees.
+The Journal does charge a $15 reading fee per submission.
 (Waived fees will be considered on a very limited, case-by-case basis.)

 Note: It is imperative that authors comply with the submission guidelines below.
 If you do not follow these steps, your article will not be reviewed and be desk rejected.

 HPHR currently accepts the following types of pieces in response to its Calls for Submissions:

 Prepare your submission according to the appropriate submission guidelines, available here.